How to Help Cats and Dogs Get Along

 Author: Dr. Catherine Barnette

 Dr. Barnette is a small animal veterinarian with 14 years of clinical experience in small animal general practice.
 She currently divides her time between part-time clinical practice and freelance writing, while also volunteering in her community.
-Her primary medical interests are preventive medicine and client education.View all 2 articles Learn about our editorial process
+Her primary medical interests are preventive medicine and client education.View all 3 articles Learn about our editorial process and veterinary review board.

 If you’re an animal lover, there is a good chance that you may someday find yourself sharing your home with both dogs and cats.
 This concept is often intimidating due to dogs’ friendly and sometimes-territorial nature combined with the more aloof nature of cats.
 In some cases, we may even find ourselves asking whether cats and dogs can ever get along.
 The good news is that dogs and cats can learn to co-exist peacefully or even become friends.
 There are a number of steps you can take to help improve the relationship between your pets.